Abi-Abid/IBM-SQL-PROJECT/README.md

-# IBM Data Science Certification - SQL Final Assignment
+# SQL Practice Assesment

 📌 **Repository Overview**
-This repository contains my final assignment for the SQL module of the **IBM Data Science Professional Certification**.
+This repository contains a practice assignment for the SQL.
 The notebook demonstrates SQL skills in querying, analyzing, and managing databases using python on anaconda Jupyter Notebook.

-## 📂 Contents
-- 📘 `IBM Certification SQL final Assignment.ipynb` – The Jupyter Notebook containing SQL queries and analysis.

 ## 🚀 Skills Demonstrated
 - Writing complex SQL queries